 - Rheumatoid factor (RF) (often positive)

 - Antibodies specific to Sjögren syndrome (SS): anti-SS-A and SS-B; SS-A is also called Ro, while SS-B is also called La (usually positive).
 These come under the term ENA (extractable nuclear antigens).
-Some consider these an absolute requirement for the diagnosis of Sjögren syndrome
+Most consider these an absolute requirement for the diagnosis of Sjögren syndrome

 Treatment is based on the symptoms.
 Dry eyes are treated with artificial tears, a tear stimulant, or eye lubricant.
 A dry mouth may be helped by frequent small drinks of water or chewing gum to stimulate saliva production.
-Arthritis symptoms are treated with anti-inflammatory medicines, such as aspirin, and other NSAIDs, although rarely immune suppressants similar to those used in RA are needed.
+Arthritis symptoms are treated with anti-inflammatory medicines, such as aspirin, and other , although rarely immune suppressants similar to those used in RA are needed.